SwitchAPI/examples/README.md

 # Switch API - examples

-Examples can be found directly in the documentation: https://apidocs.switchmail.com/overview/welcome
+This repository in now deprecated.

+To have information about Switch API please go to:  https://apidocs.switchmail.com/overview/welcome